prominentlycom/Zillow/README.md

    uvicorn api:app --host 0.0.0.0 --reload
    ```

 6. The API endpoints will now be accessible for integration with the GHL+Zappychat platforms.
+You might need to change the IP address in GHL for webhooks on this API.

 ## API Endpoints